Here's what's happening.

 Dec 23 2017

-We’ll compare two big name smart thermostat brands.
+We’ll compare two big name smart thermostat brands, which are a smart sensor for your home or business to help control energy cost.
 While there are options outside of what I’m mentioning, they will likely fall in line with the pricing of the models I will discuss.
 We will discuss what smart thermostat cost in both material and labor.